 Definition of Vitamin B6

 As vitamin B6 is water-soluble, it cannot be stored in our body and excreted out in the form of urine.
 So, it becomes necessary to intake food rich in pyridoxine.
 The nutrients and minerals from the vitamin B6 food sources are necessary for the healthy functioning of the human body.

-Generally, DRI is a term used as reference value used in planning and managing nutrients requirement of healthy people, and it stands for Dietary Reference Intakes.
-DRI is developed by the Food and Nutrition Board situated in Washington DC.
-These values vary by gender and age group and include the following things:
+Generally, DRI is a term used as a reference value used in planning and managing the nutrients requirement of healthy people, and it stands for dietary reference intakes.

-Recommended Dietary Allowance (RDA): Daily average intake requirements of the nutrients is decided to meet the nutritional demand of nearly 97%-98% individuals.
+- Recommended Dietary Allowance: RDA is a daily average intake necessary to meet the nutritional demand of nearly 97%-98% of individuals.

-Adequate Intake (AI): This level of intake is established and assumed that it will fulfil nutritional requirements when sufficient data is not available to develop an RDA.
+- Adequate Intake (AI): AI is a level of nutrient intake assumed to fulfil nutrient adequacy, and these values are followed when sufficient data is not available to develop an RDA.

-Tolerable Upper Intake Level (UL): It is a maximum permissible daily intake so that any adverse health effects are avoided.
+- Tolerable Upper Intake Level (UL): It is a maximum permissible daily intake to avoid any adverse health effects.

 The table given below lists the current RDAs for pyridoxine.
 FNB developed an AI for infants from birth to 1 year age.